nodejs/node/doc/guides/collaborator-guide.md

 If a collaborator believes a pull request should not land as is, **the "Request Changes" GitHub feature must be used to make the objection explicit**.
-An implicit objection not using the "Request Changes" feature is not considered a blocker for a  pull requests.
+An implicit objection not using the "Request Changes" feature is not considered a blocker for a pull request.
 Pull requests with an explicit objection should not land until all objections are satisfied.
 Collaborators should not block a pull request without providing a reason. **Providing a set of actionable steps alongside the objection is recommended, and the objector must be willing to